jvario/StackOverflow-Tag-Classification/README.md

 | SGD   | ~44000        | 0.52     | 0.52          | 0.04       |
 | BERT  | ~44000        | 0.77     | 0.67          | 0.03       |

 This table represents the evaluation results for different models based on question **scores** **greater than 5**, filtered for the **most common** **15 tags**.
 The metrics include accuracy, Jaccard score, and Hamming loss.

+# IV.
+Conclusion:
+Based on the evaluation results presented in the table, it is evident that the BERT model outperforms both the SVC and SGD models in terms of accuracy and Jaccard score.
+With an accuracy of 0.77 and a Jaccard score of 0.67, BERT demonstrates superior performance compared to SVC and SGD, which have accuracies of 0.56 and 0.52, and Jaccard scores of 0.58 and 0.52, respectively.
+Additionally, all three models exhibit low Hamming loss, indicating efficient performance in multi-label classification tasks.
+These findings suggest that BERT is a promising model for accurately predicting tags based on question scores greater than 5, particularly when considering the most common 15 tags.
+Furthermore, it's essential to acknowledge that with sufficient resources and adequate time allocation, there is potential for even better results and more in-depth investigation.
+Given the constraints faced in this study, including limited computational resources and time, further exploration and optimization could yield improved model performance and deeper insights into the dataset.
+It's worth noting that the dataset used for training and evaluation was substantial, requiring significant computational resources.
+Despite this limitation, the results obtained provide valuable insights into the performance of the models under consideration.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details